Carl0339887/computationalphysics_N2013301220058/README.md

 ###Two minor **mistakes** the teacher made:

- - The  name of the famous package for first-principle calculations is *Vienna Ab-initio Simulation Package* (VASP), but the teacher took it as **WASP**.
-I noticed it and secretly  corrected it in the short break between lessons by wiping out the front "V" of the strike of "W" he put on the blackboard.
-Of course,  he didn't find it.
+ - The  name of the famous package for first-principle calculations is *Vienna Ab-initio Simulation Package* (VASP), but the teacher took it as *WASP*.
+(I corrected it in the short break between classes by wiping out the front "V" of the stroke of "W" on the black board.)

  - The teacher mistook the name of *Phys.Rev.Lett* as "Physics Review Letter", but actually it should be **Physical Review Letters**.
-If it was not his slip of the tongue, I don't think the teacher have read [*LIGO*'s paper on Gravitational Waves](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.061102).
+If it was not his slip of the tongue, I don't think the teacher have read [*LIGO*'s paper on *Gravitational Waves*](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.061102).
  - The standard pronunciation of LaTeX is ['leitek] but not ['leiteks] or ['la:tek] or [la'tek]. *TeX* should be read the same as *Tech*, moreover, the pronunciation of 'ch' is similar to the part of 'Ach' in German and 'Loch' in Scotch or Greek $\chi$.
+If your terminal is as smart as mine, you can put command *say LaTeX* then <*enter*>, you'll get it.(By the way, it can even tell you *Mac OS X* shoud be read as "mac os **ten**")

 ### My **complaint** about the assessment rule